joestubbs/coe379L-sp24/docs/unit02/knn.rst

 *Solution:*

 .. code-block:: python3

-    >>> modified_decision_function(y_probs, 0.8)
+    >>> modified_predict(y_probs, 0.8)
     [0, 1, 0, 0, 0, 0, 0, 0, 1, 0]

 As expected, we see a lot more data points have been classified as "does not have diabetes."

 *Discussion:* What do you think is happening to precision and recall as the threshold changes?